 Reminder: the Vanier CGS can only be held at the institution that is providing the endorsement; students can only be nominated by one university.

-Once the applicant knows they have received departmental endorsement, they may proceed with requesting transcripts.
-Applicants who are currently registered at Waterloo may proceed with completing the Vanier applicant transcript request form (web form) by 3:00 p.m.
-ET on September 26, 2019.
-(Late requests will NOT be processed.)
+Applicants who are currently registered at Waterloo may must complete the Vanier applicant transcript request form (web form) by 3:00 p.m.
+EDT on September 16, 2020.

 GSPA will ensure transcripts are uploaded to endorsed student’s applications in ResearchNet prior to final submission to the agency.

 4. Read the application and nomination instructions

-The official Vanier website has detailed instructions regarding the competition process including how to create a Canadian Common CV (CCV), starting the application in ResearchNet, how to confirm the proposed research falls under the correct tri-agency, the number of referees required, presentation standards of the free form documents, etc. It is the applicant’s responsibility to ensure he/she reads and follows the application/nomination instructions outlined on the Vanier website.
+The official Vanier website has detailed instructions regarding the competition process including how to create a Canadian Common CV (CCV), starting the application in ResearchNet, how to confirm the proposed research falls under the correct tri-agency, the number of referees required, presentation standards of the free form documents, etc. Applicants must ensure they read and follow the application/nomination instructions outlined on the Vanier website.

 5. Select and contact referees

 If departmental support has been received, the applicant must contact potential referees as soon as possible thereafter but no later than three weeks prior to the institutional deadline of September 16.

 Two leadership reference letters are required and should be written by referees who can speak about the candidate in a non-academic capacity and who are able to highlight the demonstrated leadership abilities and potential of the applicant.
 Further details about the leadership reference letters can be found in the application/nomination instructions.
-Per the instructions, it is not recommended that the same person who is writing the academic reference letters write the leadership letters.
+Per the instructions, it is not recommended to have the same person who is writing the academic reference letters write the leadership letters.

 In addition to the leadership references, two academic references are also required.
-Per the application/nomination instructions (refer to Point 8 in the instructions), applicants must provide these referees with the selection criteria guidelines found on the Vanier website.
+Per the application/nomination instructions (refer to Task 8 in the instructions), applicants must provide these referees with the selection criteria guidelines found on the Vanier website.